wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/2-input-types.md

     > [!div class="mx-imgBorder"]
     > [![Mobile screenshot showing the sample report.](../media/sample-report-using-mobile-app.jpg)](../media/sample-report-using-mobile-app.jpg#lightbox)

-1. You can return to your SharePoint list and confirm the new item, including the image that has been added.
+1. You can return to your list and confirm the new item, including the image that has been added.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of SharePoint Reported Property Damage list with the image showing as an attachment.](../media/report-image.jpg)](../media/report-image.jpg#lightbox)